bryanjos/jspg/README.md

 1. Add the tool to the project
 2. Update the existing npm script to use new tool (or create new npm script if new functionality)

-This allows for the commands to stay the same, but the functionality to change.
+This allows for the commands to stay consistent, but the functionality to change.

 ## Structure
 The structure of projects is defined below:

 * `src/` - The src folder.
 This is where you would write your code
 * `src/index.js` - The entry point to your application.
+* `src/<app_name>` - This would be where all of your other code would go.
 * `test/` - The test folder.
 All of your tests would go here
 * `test/index-test.js` - An example test for `src/index.js`
 * `.babelrc` - The babel configuration file
 * `.gitignore`
-* `package.json`
+* `package.json` - The project's package.json.
+This is also where the above npm scripts are defined.
-* `build/` - Build ends up here when `npm run build` is executed
+* `build/` - Build ends up here when `npm run build` is executed.
+The files here would be what should be served or used for production
 * `docs/` - Documentation ends up here when `npm run docs` is executed

 Library projects include the following: